 Resident.
 Found throughout the British Isles, local in the south but more common in the west and north.

-A few scattered records across the county.
+Scattered records from across the county.

 Wingspan : M & F, 4-5mm.

 Many species of Stigmella are similar.
 A good way of separating them is to examine the type of leaf-mine in the foodplant.

 Leaf miner.
 Eggs are laid on the underside of the leaf.
 Larva forms a long contorted gallery.
 (Mines of some species are similar, care is required with identification).